Latest updates 9th October 2019

 No public footpaths crossing it and it is not in a flood plain

 Although local residents are always affected by new developments, we believe this can be minimised through use of the generous site, use of the topography and by including bungalows

 Q. Why are there only 16 affordable homes?

 A. The initial housing needs study indicated that there was a need for up 15 houses specifically for local people.
 It is only CLT housing that is specifically for local people, other affordable housing can be made available to a wider audience which is outside the scope of the CLT.
 We have opened the “waiting list” and ultimately the demand may prove greater than predicted.
 If so we may consider additional sites to increase numbers as required.

 NB.
 From the meeting held on the 7th December to date (21st Dec) we have received 10 expressions of interest for housing.
 This clearly demonstrates the need within the community.
-It is the case with succesful projects that actual demand will always exceed estimates!
+It is the case with successful projects that actual demand will always exceed estimates!

 A. The CLT is working with the community to ensure there is sufficient capacity however, it cannot own the whole issue as the village is targeted for some 150 houses over the next 5 years, and additional capacity will be required with or without the CLT site.
 The CLT as a community led developer, will take these concerns much more seriously than a developer who is simply looking to exploit sites within the village for maximum profit with no long term interest.